sealerio/sealer/docs/commandline/sealer_delete.md

 ## sealer delete

-delete a cluster
+delete an existing cluster

 ### Synopsis

-if provider is BARESERVER will delete kubernetes nodes or IPList;  if provider is ALI_CLOUD, will delete all the infra resources or count
+delete command is used to delete part or all of existing cluster.
+User can delete cluster by explicitly specifying node IP, Clusterfile, or cluster name.

 ```
 sealer delete [flags]